muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

 - animetoon
     - Pulls from another anime site with some sections having pagination, but not many.
 Genre not supported but has 3-4 sources per video.
 - arconaitv
-    - Used to pull streams from the arconai tv website
+    - Used to pull streams from the arconai tv website.
+- arconaitv2
+    - Fork of arconaitv plugin, with more options for your xmls.
+XML Tags are different in this one as well
 - cobp
     - Used to pull categories, vides, etc. from the collectionofbestporn.com website
 - colorize